Contact Lens Care

 1. The glasses are loose or sitting crooked

-- If the glasses are loose - simply heat up the plastic temple part of the frame and bend the arms towards each other around the area of the temple tips.
+- If the glasses are loose - simply heat up the plastic temple part of the frame and gently bend the arms towards each other around the area of the temple tips.

 - You can heat up the frame by using a hair dryer.
 Simply apply the heat for 20-30 seconds.